 Eating Disorder Treatment

-Bulimia is diagnosed when a person eats a large amount of food at once (a binge) and then attempts to get rid of the calories in some way (purging).
+While the eating disorder diagnoses are highly problematic, bulimia is diagnosed when a person eats a large amount of food at once (a binge) and then attempts to get rid of the calories in some way (a purge).

 Real change is possible.